 The table below shows refinance rates and fees for leading lenders near you.
 We recommend that you contact multiple lenders to find the best mortgage refinance terms.
 Shopping lenders is also the best way to save money on your refinance.

 One common question is should you refinance if you are going to sell your home relatively soon?
 If you can shorten your mortgage, refinancing still makes financial sense even if you plan on selling your home and paying off your new loan within a couple of years.
 This is because a 15 year mortgage enables you to pay down your loan balance faster than a 30 year loan, which means you build equity in your home faster.

 For example, if you plan to sell your home in two years, paying a new 15 year mortgage for two years reduces your loan balance more than paying your existing 30 year loan for two years.
 The faster your pay down your mortgage, the more equity you have in your home and the more proceeds you receive when you sell it.

-Because you may only have your new mortgage in place for a relatively short period of time you should focus on keeping your closing costs low when you refinance.
-Please note that there is usually a trade-off between your mortgage rate and closing costs, with the lower your closing costs, the higher your mortgage rate, so you need to find the right balance.
-You can use our Mortgage Refinance Calculator to compare mortgages with different interest rates and closing costs to determine the lender and loan that are right for you.
+If you do intend to sell your home within a relatively short period of time, we recommend that you keep your closing costs relatively low when you refinance so it takes you less time to recover your costs.
+There is usually a trade off between your mortgage rate and closing costs, with the lower your costs, the higher your rate, so you need to find the right balance.